Secure Cooperative Regenerating Codes for Distributed Storage Systems: Introduction

 The rest of the paper is organized as follows.
 In Section II, we provide the general system model together with some preliminary results utilized throughout the text.
 Section III provides the analysis of secure MBCR codes, and Section IV is devoted to the secure MSCR codes.
-The paper is concluded in Section V, and, to enhance the flow of the paper, some of the results and proofs are relegated to appendices.
+The paper is concluded in Section V. Some of the results and proofs are relegated to appendices to enhance the flow of the paper.